Copyright 1994 - 2018 Bill's Bible Basics

 John 13:2, KJV

-Luke was even more bold about it and tells us directly that Satan actually entered into Judas:
+Luke was even more bold regarding this incident, and tells us rather plainly that Satan actually entered into Judas -- that is, he apparently possessed him -- as we can determine by the following verse:

 "Then entered Satan into Judas surnamed Iscariot, being of the number of the twelve."